 • Peppers: I love adding a mix of bell peppers but you can use one color.
 You could also swap these out for another vegetable such as mushrooms.

 • Pesto: The basil pesto adds the perfect blend of flavors to this recipe.
 Feel free to use a vegan pesto if you prefer a dairy-free version.
-If you don’t have pesto you can always drizzle olive oil and add your favorite herbs on top.
+If you don’t have pesto, drizzle with olive oil and add Italian seasoning or fresh basil instead.

 How to Make Sheet Pan Gnocchi